Uber Account Hacked? Here Are Your Next Steps

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

 Some signs that your Uber account might be hacked include finding records of trips you didn't take, charges for things you didn’t buy, or messages from drivers when you didn’t make any requests.
-If you’re locked out of your account, you can reach out to Uber to regain access and get things resolved.
+If you’re locked out of your account, you can reach out to Uber to regain access and resolve the issue, though the process isn't always easy.

-In this article, we’ll cover all this in more detail, plus go over some practical steps you can take to protect your Uber account, such as using strong passwords and choosing a good antivirus program.
+In this article, we’ll cover all this in more detail, plus go over some practical steps you can take to protect your Uber account, such as using strong passwords and choosing a good antivirus program to help stop phishing attempts.
 Let’s dig in!

 In this article